ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 ## 19 July: 2022-2023 data!

+### processing the new data
-### all 2022-2023 sensors were successfully saved in csv files
+* all 2022-2023 sensors were successfully saved in csv files
-* Sorted into respective site directories
+  * **next step: sort into corresponding site directories**
   * **next step: prepare the data and pack into pkl files**
   * other notes:
     * iButton 8 —  battery died
     * iButton 12 from 2021 retrieved
+* all 2023 logbook information were recorded and added to iButton tables

 ### 2023-2024 logbook anomalies
 * iButton 11 (site 3) — logged as tree (exposed) but site instructions called for tree (shaded);